What Is Important To Know About Accidental Death

 It is possible to sue the state of Florida for wrongful death, but there are limitations.
 A government employee won’t be made personally responsible and each claim must be filed against the part of the government that employs the individual at fault for the wrongful death.
 The maximum amount that a survivor can be awarded is $300,000 regardless of the number of survivors

 Obtaining the best possible legal representation in a wrongful death case can make a big difference in seeking fair compensation.
-It’s important to hire a knowledgeable and experienced attorney.
+It’s important to hire a knowledgeable and experienced wrongful death attorney.
 Our attorneys at Abrahamson & Uiterwyk provide a free case evaluation with no obligation – call us today at 1-800-753-5203